bluesky/ophyd-async/docs/how-to/make-a-standard-detector.rst

 `StandardDetector` is an abstract class to assist in creating Device classes for hardware that writes its own data e.g. an AreaDetector implementation, or a PandA writing motor encoder positions to file.
 The `StandardDetector` is a simple compound device, with 2 standard components:

-- `DetectorWriter` to handle data persistence, i/o and pass information about data to the RunEngine (usually an instance of :py:class:`HDFWriter`)
+- `DetectorWriter` to handle data persistence, i/o and pass information about data to the RunEngine (usually an instance of :py:class:`ADHDFWriter`)
 - `DetectorControl` with logic for arming and disarming the detector.
 This will be unique to the StandardDetector implementation.

 Writing an AreaDetector StandardDetector